-Because the SLIP command can abruptly interrupt system activity, its use should be restricted to system programmers.
+Use of the SLIP command should be restricted to system programmers.

-The command uses three operands to control SLIP definitions:
+The command uses three operands to control SLIP traps:

-- SET -- establish SLIP definitions - MOD -- modify SLIP definitions
+- SET -- establish SLIP traps

+- MOD -- modify SLIP traps

-• DEL -- delete SLIP definitions
+- DEL -- delete SLIP traps

-It is also possible to display information about SLIP definitions by using the DISPLAY command at the operator's console.
-For specific information about how to enter both the SLIP and DISPLAY commands, refer to Operator's Library: OS/VS2 MVS System Commands, GC38-0229.
-The descriptions in that publication also explain the various operands used in the following examples.
+It is also possible to display information about SLIP traps by using the DISPLAY command at the operator's console or from a TSO terminal.
+For specific information about how to enter both the SLIP and DISPLAY commands, refer to Operator's Library: System Commands, or System Programming Library: TSO.
+The descriptions in those publications also explain the various operands used in the following examples.
+For more information on designing effective SLIP traps, see System Programming Library: Diagnostic Techniques.